Wake Technical Community College logo

 1958

-Chartered as the Wake County Industrial Education Center.
+Chartered as the Wake County Industrial Education Center

 1963

-Opened its doors on October 7 with 304 enrolled students.
+Opened its doors with 304 enrolled students

 1970

-Renamed W. W. Holding Technical Institute.
+Renamed the W. W. Holding Technical Institute

 1974

-Renamed Wake Technical Institute.
+Renamed Wake Technical Institute

 1980

-Renamed Wake Technical College.
+Renamed Wake Technical College

 🏛️